 This paper has presented a practical approach to hiding data-access patterns in real-life programs.
 The technique involves shuffling and encrypting data in memory, as well as protecting pointer references.
-Realizing some benefits of oblivious memory accesses [7], [16], the approach complicates attacks based on dataflow analysis and memory traces.
-In addition to the extensions discussed above, future work will involve integrating dataflow flattening into a general-purpose protection framework.
-Our tool implementation may be useful standalone against certain targeted dataflow attacks, but also serves well as an element of more comprehensive protection systems that support analysis of security [17].
+Realizing some benefits of oblivious memory accesses [9, 14], the approach complicates attacks based on dataflow analysis and memory traces.
+Our tool implementation may be useful standalone against certain targeted dataflow attacks, but should also be considered as an element of more comprehensive protection systems [7].